34j/vr180-convert/README.md

 v1c lr left_dir right.jpg
 ```

-It is recommended to synchronize the clocks of the cameras before shooting.
+Since clocks on cameras may not be very accurate in some cases, it is recommended to check how quickly the clocks of the two cameras shift, and synchronize the clocks before shooting.
 However, it can be adjusted by specifying `-ac` option.

 ```shell
 v1c lr left.jpg right_dir -ac 1 # the clock of the right camera is 1 second faster / ahead